 Growth Strategy Consulting, Exit Planning and Mentoring- Included?

-M&A Advisor Fees, Firm Size and Transaction Size
+M&A Advisor Fees and Firm Size

 M&A Advisor and Business Broker fees increase with the size of the transaction, but not in direct proportion.
 Part of the reason is that the amount of work required to sell a larger business can actually be less than that to sell a smaller company.
 Where this becomes especially evident is at the smaller end of the transaction size range.